 - freshly grated parmesan cheese

-Put all the brodo ingredients in the pressure cooker pot.
-Lock the lid, bring the pressure cooker up to high pressure, and cook for 45 minutes at high pressure (55 minutes in an electric pressure cooker).
-Let the pressure come down naturally for 15 minutes, then quick release any remaining pressure.
+- Pressure cook the brodo for 60 minutes at high pressure with a Natural Pressure Release: Put the chicken wings, oxtail, onion, carrot, celery, and parmesan rind in the pressure cooker pot.
+Pour in the 8 cups of water, stir in the 2 teaspoons of salt, and float the ground chuck on top.
+Lock the lid.
+Pressure cook on high pressure for 60 minutes in an electric pressure cooker ("manual" or "pressure cook" mode in an Instant Pot), or for 45 minutes in a stovetop PC.
+Let the pressure come down naturally, about 40 minutes more.
+(If you're in a hurry, let the pressure come down naturally for 15 minutes, then quick release any remaining pressure.)
 Remove as much of the solids from the pot as possible using a slotted spoon, then strain the broth through a fine mesh strainer.

-Wipe the inside of the pressure cooker pot clean.
-Pour the broth back into the pressure cooker pot and bring to a simmer over high heat.
-Add the tortellini and cook according to pacakge instructions.
-Taste the broth, and season to taste, adding more salt if needed.
-Serve, sprinkling the grated parmesan cheese on top at the table.
+- Cook the tortellini: Wipe the inside of the pressure cooker pot clean.
+Pour the broth back into the pressure cooker pot and bring to a simmer over high heat ("Sauté mode adjusted to high in an Instant Pot.)
+Add the tortellini and cook according to package instructions.
+Ladle into bowls and serve, sprinkling the grated parmesan cheese on top at the table.

 - Make ahead: The broth will come out clearer if you make the broth the day before, refrigerate the broth overnight, and skim off the layer of fat that congeals on the surface.
 Bring the stock back to a boil before starting step 2.